aoijs/documentation/functions/usdmaximummembers.md

----
-description: Return the maximum members can join the server.
----

 # $maximumMembers

 This function returns the limit of members the given guild has.
 This is only for large servers with more than 100,000 members.
 All guilds below return 100000.